gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle no longer detects changes where a new header file earlier in the include path that should replace an existing header file.
 If a compilation task has an include path of `[ first/, second/ ]` and a source file includes `header.h` from `second/`, if a new file called `header.h` is added to `first/`, Gradle will not detect a change that requires recompilation of the source file.

 The recommended way for dealing with the ambiguity of which `header.h` should be included is to namespace your header files.
 Source files should include `second/header.h` or `first/header.h` with the appropriate include path.

-### Changes to incubating Java Software Model

-- JVM libraries have a binary called `jar` rather than one qualified with the library name.
-- When building a JVM library with multiple variants, the task and output directory names have changed.
-The library name is now first.
-- The name of the task to build an API jar for a `JarBinarySpec` has been changed: what was previously "createMyLibApiJar" is now simply "myLibApiJar".

 ## External contributions